daino3/grue/README.md

 Assumptions:
 -------------------
-Must give a 'circular' map - you must be able to get to any room (node) in the map via the outbound doors.
+Must give a 'circular' map - you must be able to get to any room (node) in the map via the outbound doors available.
+Room names must be unique.
+Room 'weights' are 1.

 Directions:
 -------------------